Fudan-iGEM/2024-wiki/src/attributions.md

 3) Data Curation - Annotated and maintained research data.
 4) Conceptualization - Brainstormed and developed the project.
 5) Background Research - Conducted scientific articles for background research.
-6) Notebook/record keeping - Maintained the laboratory notebook.
+6) Notebook/Record Keeping - Maintained the laboratory notebook.
 7) Writing - Authored sustainable, engineering, results and reviewed materials.
 8) Safety - Ensured safety compliance in lab.
 9) Visualization - Responsible for graphics in experimental design, and participated in promotional activities.